-Join us at Jones River Landing for an evening of music, food, and fish talk to celebrate Earth Day and World Fish Migration Day.
+Join us at Jones River Landing on Monday, April 23rd for an evening of music, food, and fish talk to celebrate Earth Day and World Fish Migration Day.
 We have a great line-up in store to kick off spring and these special events:

 - 6:00 pm – Doors open.
 Enjoy light snacks off the grill and feel free to BYOB!